-Did you know that a well-insulated chicken coop will prolong the life of your chickens?
-Make sure you are aware about what kind of weather conditions the coop will be exposed to.
-Once you do, base the insulating materials you’ll be using on those facts.
-If you use a heat lamp, make sure it is safe and won’t burn the place down – tips here.
+A well-insulated chicken coop will prolong the life of your chickens.
+Make sure you are aware of what kind of weather conditions the coop will be exposed to.
+Once you are, use the appropriate types of insulating material for your coop.
+If you use a heat lamp, make sure it is safe and won’t burn the place down.

 Your chicken coop should not only be chicken-friendly but human-friendly as well.
 You have to remember that you’ll be cleaning and collecting eggs.
 Add access doors and dropping trays to make clean up easy.

 Now that you have everything you need, it’s time to start building!
 Follow the step-by-step procedure based on the plan you made.
 Measure twice, cut once.
 Start with the foundation first moving up.
-The doors, windows and roofing should be done last.
+Finally, build the doors, windows, and roofing last.

 The Chicken Coop Checklist: Additional Tips and Advice

-Chicken sleep just as much as any other animal… sometimes I think more!
-They love to sleep on a perch, so you should try and install a horizontal bar across the chicken house where they can crouch and fall asleep.
+Chicken sleep just as much as any other animal and sometimes more.
+They love to sleep on a perch or a roosting bar, so you should try and install a horizontal bar across the chicken house where they can crouch and fall asleep.

 Chickens require nesting boxes where they will be able to lay their eggs.
 These nests should have some warm insulation such as straw.
 It is suggested that you have one nesting box per three hens.